olejkee/orange-hrm-automation/README.md

 # OrangeHRM Test Automation Project

 This project contains automated tests for the OrangeHRM demo application using Python, Selenium WebDriver, and pytest.
+The tests cover various functionalities of the OrangeHRM system including user authentication, navigation, and employee management.

+This automation framework is built using the Page Object Model (POM) design pattern to ensure maintainability and scalability.
+It includes comprehensive test coverage for core OrangeHRM features with advanced reporting capabilities.

 ## Project Structure
 - `pages/` - Page Object Model classes